Note

 6. Workable reserves the right to modify these Terms at any time, by revising them on the Website, provided that any such modifications do not materially change the overall functionality of the Services or substantially diminish Customer’s rights and create substantial Customer obligations.
 Any changes Workable may make to this document in the future will be notified and made available to the Customers that have subscribed to be notified by using the form at the bottom of this page.

-7. This Contract shall commence on the Effective Date as specified in the Website or the Workable Quote, as applicable, and continue for the duration of your subscription length.
-The term of this Contract shall thereafter renew on each anniversary of the Effective Date for successive terms of one (1) year, unless the Customer notifies Workable in writing at least 30 days prior to the anniversary of its intention to not renew the Services, or for Self Service Customers unless they cancel their subscription on the Website.
+7. This Contract shall commence on the Effective Date and continue for the duration of your subscription length.
+The term of this Contract shall thereafter renew on each anniversary of the Effective Date or for multiyear contracts on the expiration of the agreed term for successive terms of one (1) year, unless either party notifies the other in writing at least 30 days prior to the anniversary of its intention to not renew the Services, or for Self Service Customers unless they cancel their subscription on the Website.
 This statement applies to subscriptions with a subscription length of a year or more.

 8. These Terms shall be governed by and construed in accordance with English law and shall be subject to the exclusive jurisdiction of English courts.